 Motorway services facts and figures

 Arguably every page on this website contains trivia about the UK's motorway service areas.
-This page summarises the key facts, which may one day come up in a pub quiz.
+This page summarises the key facts, which may one day come up in an alarmingly niche pub quiz.

 The highest: Abington on the M74 and A74(M), at about 240 metres (800 feet)

 Watford Gap and Newport Pagnell on the M1 both started selling fuel on 2 November 1959.
 The restaurant at Newport Pagnell opened on 15 August 1960, making it the UK's first motorway restaurant. (full story)